JacobTStrong/Portfolio-Project/README.md

 ## Setup/Installation Requirements

-* Clone this repository to your desktop.
+* Clone this repository to your desktop by entering the command $ git clone https://github.com/JacobTStrong/portfolio-project.git into the command line.
-* Locate the index.html file.
+* Locate the index.html file within the main project directory.
-* Open the index.html file to view the webpage!
+* Open the index.html file by clicking on it to view the webpage!
 * Or simply visit the GitHub Pages website [HERE](https://jacobtstrong.github.io/portfolio-project)!

 ## Known Bugs